diemol/frontend_testing/add-item-to-shopping-cart/java-fluentlenium/README.md

-### Selenium WebDriver example in Java with TestNG
+### Selenium WebDriver example in Java, TestNG and Fluentlenium

 #### Environment Setup: